fanfury-sports/contracts/packages/health/README.md

-# Mars Health
+# Fury Health

-Functions used for evaluating the health of user positions at Mars Protocol.
+Functions used for evaluating the health of user positions at Fury Protocol.

 ## License